 His wife had become something else entirely.
 He found it strange how she looked so much like herself, but so alien to him at once.
 Then, his eyes fell on her rounded belly.
 Eight months along and it had gone from a plum to a plump melon.
 Not quite a watermelon, but on the verge – he was sure.
 It occurred to him then that he had never once touched her stomach.
 He had missed every kick and movement, and the most contact he had with it was when he did his own sonograms, but that was done with tools and required no physical contact.
 She always told him the baby felt like butterflies.
 He found that comparison ridiculous, but Pepper always insisted.
 She also insisted he would one day regret never feeling a single kick, which he also found ridiculous.

-But now, he thought about it.
+Now, though, he thought about it.
 Not much longer and his son would no longer be a fruit analogy, but an actual being – a human, which scared him.
 It was another life he would have to protect.
 It would be another life that Pepper would have to protect.
 The little being in her belly was important to her, and he decided if it was important to Pepper, it was important to him.
-So, he gingerly reached his hand over Pepper’s side and slipped his hand across her protruding abdomen.
+So, he gingerly reached his hand over Pepper’s side and rested it across her protruding abdomen.
 There was nothing.
-It would be an understatement to say he was disappointed and as he began to remove his hand he wondered if this was a sign, but then he felt it.
+It would be an understatement to say he was disappointed, and as he began to remove his hand, he wondered if this was a sign of things to come, but then he felt it.
 He felt the kiss of a butterfly on the edge of his fingertips.

 With a bit more urgency, he pressed his hand fully against the whisper of movement and willed it to happen again.
 It did.
 He felt his son move and twist against his hand, and he could scarcely make out a tiny hand reaching out and pressing against his own.
 She had been right, it did feel like butterflies, and it seemed the butterflies had woken her as she grumbled softly and cut a bleary gaze in his direction.

 She sounded confused, surprised, and pleased all in that one word.
-Pepper blinked past the initial hold of sleep and met Stark’s eyes, but without a word her eyes immediately flew to his hand pressed against her stomach.
+Pepper blinked past the initial hold of sleep and met Stark’s eyes, but without a word her gaze flew to his hand pressed against her stomach.
 If she hadn’t been surprised before, she was now.